 source files near the code in a separate repository, usually in a

 To participate in the TensorFlow docs community:

-To update reference documentation, find the source file and edit the symbol's docstring.
+For details, use the TensorFlow API docs contributor guide.
+This shows you how to find the source file and edit the symbol's docstring.
 Many API reference pages on tensorflow.org include a link to the source file where the symbol is defined.
 Docstrings support Markdown and can be (approximately) previewed using any Markdown previewer.

 Versions and branches

 The site's API reference

 version defaults to the latest stable binary—this matches the package installed